dron3flyv3r/godot-agents-tui/README.md

 - 🐍 **Python Integration**: Seamless integration with Python training scripts
 - 📈 **Advanced Configuration**: Extensive hyperparameter tuning options for both frameworks
 - 🧪 **Live Simulator Tab**: Launch the included Python simulator script to fire random actions at your Godot environment (single- or multi-agent) and verify observations/actions without writing custom harnesses.
 The controller streams simulator events and per-agent action tables directly into the TUI, with auto-restart and robust cancellation safeguards.
+- 🧠 **Custom RLlib Policy Models**: Swap between feed-forward, LSTM, and GRN-based Torch models (or your own) for multi-agent runs by editing a small block in `rllib_config.yaml`.

 ## Table of Contents